i-tanova/Learn-Spring/README.md

 		MyController controller = (MyController) ctx.getBean("myController");

   - Injection by:
-     - class property - dont
+      - by property - don't
-      -by setters - there are debats
+      - by setters - there are debats
       - by constructor - most prefered

       - injecting Interfaces is preferable(SOLID)